soldee/api_gateway_auth/README.md

 - per a manejar la auth al userDetailsService
   - podem Utilitzar la implementació de AuthorizationService per a autenticar l'usuari i obtenir els rols
-  - després podem passar el username i rols al controller per a que generi el JWT
+  - després podem passar el username i rols al controller per a que generi el JWT~~~~

+<br><br>

+# TLS configuration

+- The application performs TLS mutual authentication
+- The client that wishes to be authenticated must present a valid certificate trusted by the server
+- The server then performs checks if the CN present in the client certificate is known by the server

+To accomplish this we need to generate a root certificate that will be trusted by the applications that need to be authenticated.
+The root CA will sign both the client cert and the server cert.
+The CN specified in the client cert must be registered as a valid CN by the server.

+The steps are detailed [here](docs/tls_configuration.md)